Skating can be fun and requires good sized and good quality roller skates to enhance that experience.

 All you need to do is simply wipe down the boots with the help of a soft and dry cloth to extract all the gunk that has been stuck on to it (wheels in particular).
 You should bring your skates indoors and let them dry in air.
 Never place in directly in front of a radiator or a fireplace, and it is certainly not wise to dry them with a hair dryer either.
 The drying process needs to be slow and steady and not by exposing them to intense temperatures – this can warp the boots and you will end up damaging them!

 When you travel at high speed, there are vibrations that take place within the skates and that can, in turn, loosen up certain parts of the skates.
 You need to inspect them every now and then to ensure that they are visually ok and in good working order.
-If required, always tighten any loosened parts (stoppers) if you notice a difference in the ride or visually in your boots from your last skating stint.
+If required, always tighten any loosened parts (stoppers) and check wheel nuts if you notice a difference in the ride or visually in your boots from your last skating stint.

 - Non-adjustable bell type stopper bolts can be found on classic tall boots and can simply be tightened with a Phillips screwdriver by hand tightly.

 - Adjustable stoppers with large hex lock nuts and tension washers are commonly spotted in roller derby skates or medium to high-end skates.
-These can be fixed by tightening the big lock nut at the base of toe stop bolt, with the help of a suitable wrench.
+These can be fixed by tightening the big lock nut at the base of toe stop bolt, with the help of a suitable socket wrench.

 - Adjustable stoppers with allen key lock-nuts can be seen in higher end roller skates, and as the name suggests can be simply be fixed by tightening the allen-key nut lock-nut placed on the side of the plate, close to the stopper.